 To the left and right of the Eisbach on two ledges, the Eisbach surfers stand in their wetsuits and wait for their predecessor to fall off the board and it’s their turn.

 Then comes the jump onto the cold water and the ride on the wave – with sometimes more and sometimes less skill.
+Of course, you can only surf the Eisbach wave if the water level and the pressure of the wave allow it.

 It also seems to be great fun to watch, as people stand still for a long time and can hardly tear themselves away from the sight.